-Creating A Climate of Change
+Creating a Climate of Change

 "I'd put my money on the sun and solar energy.
 What a source of power!
-I hope we don't have to wait for oil and coal to run out before we tackle that." ~ Thomas Edison
+I hope we don't have to wait for oil and coal to run out before we take that." ~ Thomas Edison

 Buildings have an enormous impact on the environment.
 They occupy large tracts of land—alter the ground, percolation of rainwater—interrupt wildlife patterns—and use multiple materials, labour, and fuel.
 They account for 48% of all energy expended, 76% of all electricity, almost 50% of all green house gas (GHG) emissions, consume the majority of the world’s natural resources, and make up most of the waste in our landfills.

 The adverse effects of GHG, the destruction by buildings of micro ecosystems, and the rapid depletion of non-renewable energy sources are well documented.
 Gas and oil will continue to become more expensive and problematic with regard to increasing global C02 emissions.
 That is why building energy-efficient, environmentally balanced communities powered by alternative sources of energy (sun, earth, wind, water) and using renewable materials especially carbon neutral wood construction makes sense.
 This is particularly important for northern communities where the costs of energy are much higher and effects of global warming are more pronounced.